kehantan/labbook/docs/assays/antiviral.rst

 #.
 Remove existing media from the 6 well plate.
 #.
 Wash cells with PBS.
 #.
-Add 300 uL of diluted compound into corrensponding well that was labelled earlier.
+Add 300 uL of 2% DMEM into NC and VC well.
 #.
+Transfer 300 uL of solution from centrifuge tube C1 into well labelled C1.
+Repeat for C2, C3, and C4.
+#.
 Add the calculated amount of diluted virus stock to assigned wells.

-    * In this example, 45 uL of diluted virus with dilution factor of :math:`10^{-6}` into each well.
+    * In this example, 45 uL of V4 into each well, except NC well.
     * Use different pipette tips for each well.

 #.
 Incubate.
 37 C, 1 hr.
 Tilt well plate every 20 mins.
 #.
 After 1 hr, remove the well plate from incubator.
 #.
 Remove existing media in the well plate.

+    * Use different pipette tips for each well.

 #.
 Wash cells with PBS.
 #.
+Add 1000 uL of 2% DMEM into NC and VC well.
-Add the 1000 uL of compound-containing media into their assigned wells.
+#.
+Add 1000 uL of solution from centrifuge tube C1 into well labelled C1.
+Repeat for C2, C3, and C4.
 #.
 Incubate.
 37 C, 48 hr.

 Section 3 - Harvest